by Rachel Wang

 The artistic focus of ukiyo-e prints and Ikladi’s photography share further similarities: both forms, realising the shortcoming of the single picture in storytelling, seek to tell stories through images in sequences, each image capable of standing alone as a discrete artwork yet contributing to a larger narrative when seen as part of a whole.
 This sequence of images lends a unique narrative continuity to the respective art forms, revealing the artist’s interpretation of life’s ephemerality.

-After a hint of the floating world by the “mie” moment of the Japanese “koi” fishes moving in tandem and the slightly dreamy image of the Buddhist monk, in the initial photos, the subjects are ordinary people immersed in their daily activities: fishermen at work, people involved in religious rituals, and individuals interacting with their surroundings.
+After a hint of the floating world by the mie moment of the Japanese koi fishes moving in tandem and the slightly dreamy image of the Buddhist monk, in the initial photos, the subjects are ordinary people immersed in their daily activities: fishermen at work, people involved in religious rituals, and individuals interacting with their surroundings.
 This early sequence sets the collection’s tone, rooted in the portrayal of common people and their everyday lives.

 Following the surreal phase, the series evolves into a more playful and light-hearted segment with a focus on children.
 Photographs capturing the innocent joy of children playing in the pool, and interacting with each other show a clear shift in tone.
 These photos, filled with laughter and youthful exuberance, add a distinctively optimistic layer to the narrative, similar to how ukiyo-e would often incorporate scenes of communal enjoyment and festivity, a celebration of life.

 The arrangement of the photographs also hints at a narrative connection between pairs or groups of images, mirroring the multi-panel narrative storytelling typical of ukiyo-e.
-Ikladi playfully connects eyelines, reappearing themes or just visual similarity, suggesting a loose continuation of the story from one frame to the next, adding another layer of humour and wit that mirrors ukiyo-e’s often included humorous commentary on contemporary life.
+Ikladi playfully connects eye lines, reappearing themes or just visual similarity, suggesting a loose continuation of the story from one frame to the next, adding another layer of humour and wit that mirrors ukiyo-e’s often included humorous commentary on contemporary life.

 As I draw my exploration of Andras Ikladi’s photography and the world of ukiyo-e to a close, I find myself fascinated by the unity of human expression across time and space.
 Despite differences in medium, culture, and era, both artists of Japan and Andras Ikladi strive to encapsulate the fleeting essence of life, capturing the “floating world” that surrounds us all.
+As I reflect on the parallels between these two art forms, I am reminded of the power of art as a mirror to society, as a chronicle of human experience, and, ultimately, as a beacon that illuminates our collective consciousness.